San Ramon, California

 San Ramon (Spanish: San Ramón, meaning "Saint Raymond") is a city in Contra Costa County, California, United States, located within the San Ramon Valley, and 34 mi east of San Francisco.
-San Ramon's population was 84,605 per the 2020 census, making it the 4th largest city in Contra Costa County, behind Concord, Richmond and Antioch.
+San Ramon's population was 84,605 per the 2020 census, making it the fourth largest city in Contra Costa County, behind Concord, Richmond and Antioch.

 San Ramon is home to the Cooper Companies, the West Coast headquarters of AT&T, GE Digital, as well as the San Ramon Medical Center.
 Major annual events include the Art and Wind Festival on Memorial Day weekend and the Run for Education in October.

 History

 The city of San Ramon grew out of Rancho San Ramón, granted in 1834 to José María Amador (shown), a prominent Californio miner and ranchero.

-The lands now occupied by the City of San Ramon were formerly inhabited by Seunen people, an Ohlone/Costanoan group who built their homes near creeks.
+The land occupied by the City of San Ramon was once inhabited by Seunen people, an Ohlone/Costanoan group who built their homes near creeks.
 Sometime around 1797, they were taken by Mission San José for use as grazing land.
 In 1834, they were part of the Rancho San Ramon land grant to José María Amador.

 The area went through several informal names in the 1800s, including Brevensville, Lynchville, and Limerick.
 Amador named San Ramón (Saint Raymond) after a Native American vaquero who tended mission sheep on the land.
 Amador added the "San" per Spanish custom.
 In 1850, the first permanent American settlers, Leo and Mary Jane Norris, purchased the northwest corner of Amador's Rancho San Ramon, near the intersection of present-day Bollinger Canyon Road and Crow Canyon Road.
 In 1873, San Ramon became the official place name when a permanent post office was opened, further established when a railroad arrived.

 The tracks for the San Ramon Branch Line of the Southern Pacific Railroad were laid down and completed in 1891.
 The line extended from San Ramon to an unincorporated area known as Avon, east of Martinez, where it connected to the Oakland/Stockton Line.
 On February 7, 1909, Southern Pacific extended the line south to Radum (near Pleasanton).
 In 1934, passenger service ended.
 By 1986, Contra Costa County had obtained the railroad right-of-way and the Iron Horse Regional Trail was established along its path.

 On April 24, 2001, San Ramon was designated a Tree City USA.